ustc-ivclab/ustc-ivclab.github.io/_posts/people/student/2020-09-01-dong,-cunhui.md

 - Interests: Movies
 - Homepage: <https://github.com/Dongcunhui>
 - Education experience:
-    - 2020.09 - present  &emsp;  M.S. candidate in University of Science and Technology of China
+  - 2020.09 - present     M.S. candidate in University of Science and Technology of China
-    - 2016.09 - 2020.06  &emsp;  B.E. in University of Science and Technology of China
+  - 2016.09 - 2020.06     B.E. in University of Science and Technology of China